Data Protection Advisory Service: instant access to cost-effective expertise

 At best, this means that they face overpaying for the services they need, and at worst, that their appointed person may soon get a better offer from an organisation that can provide a more stimulating working environment.

 For smaller organisations, investing in in-house capabilities for all functions is generally economically unviable – and a potential distraction from the core business.
-In such cases, bringing in external advice will help address the compliance demands of the GDPR while removing the difficulty, cost and distraction of needing to find, employ and retain a permanent employee.
+In such cases, bringing in external advice will help address compliance demands while removing the difficulty, cost and distraction of needing to find, employ and retain a permanent employee.

 Within the Data Protection Advisory Service, Northdoor offers a comprehensive range of services, scoped according to client need.
 As a guide, an entry-level service would typically cover the following activities: